 - BSc (Honors) in Psychology, McGill University, 2006

-Kristin Laurin’s research investigates how people’s goals and motivations interact with their beliefs and ideologies – about politics, about religion, or about the nature of the world.
+Kristin Laurin is an Associate Professor in the Psychology Department of the University of British Columbia.
+Her research investigates how people’s goals and motivations interact with their beliefs and ideologies – about politics, about religion, or about the nature of the world.
 She is especially interested in how beliefs about societal, organizational and interpersonal structures can affect people’s ability to self-regulate in pursuit of their important goals.
 She also studies how various motivations can shape people’s beliefs and ideologies.

 Click here to view Kristin’s CV.